addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 _**Combining with NumPy and SciPy**_ : While SymPy is primarily focused on symbolic mathematics, it can be used in conjunction with NumPy and SciPy for both symbolic and numerical computations.

-     SymPy is widely used in scientific and engineering applications where symbolic mathematics is required.
+     Overall, SymPy is widely used in scientific and engineering applications where symbolic mathematics is required.
 It is particularly valuable in fields like mathematics, physics, engineering, and computer science for tasks that involve complex algebraic manipulations and symbolic reasoning.